notqmail/notqmail/INSTALL.ctl.md

 The point is that qmail can continue accepting and delivering local mail even if your network connection goes down.)

-Next, read through FAQ for information on setting up optional features like masquerading.
+Next, read through FAQ.md for information on setting up optional features like masquerading.
 If you really want to learn right now what all the configuration possibilities are, see qmail-control.0.